Happy 80s Birthdays

 Other Notable Birthdays

-Steve Sabol (NFL Films)
+Steve Sabol (Filmmaker)

 October 2, 1942 - September 18, 2012

-Passed Away at Age 69 from Brain Cancer
+Passed Away at Age 69 From Brain Cancer

 Passed Away